robotstreamer/rsandromeda/README.md

 # How to set up !yt

-Add a browser source to your scene named "yt".
+In OBS, add a browser source to your scene named "yt".
 The !yt command will target this.